It Takes More Than a Good Routine

 Make Clean Eating a Priority

 If you aren’t watching what you eat, you can exercise every day and not lose weight.
 You might even gain weight if you’re not burning the number of calories that you’re consuming.
 Additionally, when you’re eating unhealthy food, it can make it seem harder to do your workouts.
 This could mean that even if you think you’re actually working to your maximum ability, you’re not.
 Of course, a workout that isn’t up to it’s maximum is going to burn fewer calories.
 Focus on eating whole grains, fruits, vegetables, lean protein, and healthy fats.
-Learn more about clean eating with these 7 easy tips.
+Learn more about clean eating with these 7 easy tips and make the most of your exercise for weight loss workouts.

 If you didn’t already know, more muscle equals more calories burned.
 In other words, the more muscle you have the more calories your body will naturally burn, even if you aren’t working out.
 After all, a pound of fat will burn only 2 calories per day, while a pound of muscle will burn 6.
 Of course, muscle also looks better and takes up less room.
 A study of 10,500 adults, conducted by Harvard School of Public Health, found that people who engaged in 20 minutes of strength training each day gained less belly fat over a 12 year period than those who relied on cardio as their main form of exercise.